ShahabMorgan/Fencing360/README.md

-fencing 360 is a MPA web site powered by react js / taillwind / swiper .
+fencing 360 is a MPA web site powered by react js .

 Its V 0.0.5 (( And is'nt compleate ... ))